beingdhruvv/ImageSharpening-KD-SwinIR-M-x4-PSNR/code/README.md

 ## How to Use the Scripts

-> ⚠Before running any script, ensure dataset paths and output directories are correctly configured inside the files.
+> Before running any script, ensure dataset paths and output directories are correctly configured inside the files.

 ### Train the Student with L1 Loss Only